I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 Wesley chuckled and refilled his glass.

-The miner bent and lunged forward, his shoulder driving into my waist and pushing me backward as we fell together.
-Our combined weight was more than a match for my rickety chair.
-It shattered, broken boards dug and jabbed into my back as we grappled on the floor.
+The miner lunged forward, his shoulder driving into my waist and pushing me backward as we fell together.
+Our combined weight shattered my rickety chair, broken boards dug and jabbed into my back as we grappled on the floor.

 Anger burned through me.
 Giving up on striking him, I grabbed the sides of his head with both hands and dug my thumbs into his eyes.
 I was going to gouge them out of his skull for his transgressions.